-Properties and Diversification

-The operating partnership currently owns a portfolio of 123 hotels.
-The ownership of these hotels, along with future hotel acquisitions by the operating partnership, will diversify the investment risks to limited partners over a broader and more varied group of hotels and geographic locations and will reduce the dependence of an investment upon the performance of, and the exposure to the risks associated with, any one or more hotels.
+Properties and Diversification The operating partnership currently owns a Host Marriott is the sole general partner portfolio of 121 hotels.
+The ownership of these hotels, along with future hotel operating partnership, which currently owns acquisitions by the operating partnership, a portfolio of 121 hotels. will diversify the investment risks to limited partners over a broader and more varied group of hotels and geographic locations and will reduce the dependence of an investment upon the performance of, and the exposure to the risks associated with, any one or more hotels.